Zeid-Hazboun/entropic_case/README.md

 #### TF-IDF

 My solution to filter the topics was based on using keywords in combination with tf-idf, and then scoring the topics based on the combined tf-idf values present in the matrix pf these topics.
-I believe this to be a more time efficient solution that requires less understanding of the core concepts of decarbonization of industrial heat.
+I believe this to be a more time-efficient solution that requires less in-depth knowledge of the core concepts of decarbonization of industrial heat.
 The following are the list of keywords used after some researching of the topic: **['decarbonization', 'carbon', 'emissions', 'industrial heat', 'renewable', 'capture', 'electrification', 'reduction', 'emission', 'industrial', 'sustainability', 'co2', 'waste', 'heat recovery', 'waste heat', 'thermal efficiency', 'heat pump','zero-emission']**.

-Once the scores were computed, we can see that there seems to me a natural threshold point around 0.5, so that was chosen as the threshold.
+Once the scores were computed, a natural threshold point around 0.5 became apparent, so this value was chosen.
 If we wanted to be more lenient, the threshold could be lowered easily.
 A new CSV file was created that only includes the projects above the threshold.

 Other ideas to tackle the filtering problem included using BERT topic modelling and LDA.
 The reason for not doing them is that I believe topic modelling using BERT might require more of a core understanding of the topic to recognize the correct topics, as well as topics might be grouped together based on different characteristics (the language of completed topics vs ongoing and so on).